IthacaResearch/ithacaresearch.github.io/_posts/2020-10-02-Market-State-Decoder-Aggressive.md

 The main advantage of this strategy is its ability to provide a significant improvement over the equity markets performance with a relatively low rebalancing frequency.

-The main reason of underperformance for this strategy is a period in which the major equity indices continuosly switch state (i.e. when equity markets move sideways).
+The main reason of underperformance for this strategy is a period in which the major equity indices continuously switch state (i.e. when equity markets move sideways).

 There are two versions of this strategy; the one described on this page is named "aggressive" as the allocations to each asset class can reach 100% of the overall value of the portfolio.